Nelly GB

 example of a sysex message that contains two waves (line breaks added.):

-The plugin currently doesn't have a user interface, so I recommend using Furnace's wavetable editor to create waves, then copy and paste the hexadecimal representation of the wave data into a midi sysex message.
+The plugin doesn't have a user interface, so I recommend using Furnace's wavetable editor to create waves, then copy and paste the hexadecimal representation of the wave data into a midi sysex message.

 Midi Note On: